NCEAS/vegbank2/helm/README.md

 - Changing the `init.enabled` section in `values.yaml` to `true`
 - Changing the `init.method` section to `recovery`
 - Providing a specific volume snapshot/backup to recover from for `init.recoverFromBackup`.
-- Important Note: if you are redeploying after a disaster, you will also need to enable the `ScheduledBackup` process to begin creating volume snapshots once again.
-To do this, change `backup.enabled` in `values.yaml` to `true` before executing `helm install ...`
+- Important Note: Please ensure that `ScheduledBackup`s begin to run once again by confirming that `backup.enabled` in `values.yaml` is set to `true` before executing `helm install ...`

   ```
   ## @section CNPG Init - Bootstrap the CNPG cluster via different init options.